 All About Trees is a locally owned, full-service tree care company in Springfield MO serving a 20-mile radius around the Springfield area.
 We offer many services, including:

 - Tree Pruning – Pruning a tree is not the same as “cutting limbs”.
-An educated, experienced tree pruner only removes limbs for specific reasons.
+An educated, experienced tree arborist only removes limbs for specific reasons.
 Some reasons to prune a tree might include dead limbs, broken limbs, crossing/interfering limbs, or limbs that are encroaching on structures or wires.
 Most trees do not need to be “shaped”, or cut to a symmetrical shape.
-Tree “topping” is an antiquated practice, that involves tree cutting the canopy back to a small size, and forcing the tree to re-sprout to survive, and is generally a bad idea.
+Tree “topping” is an antiquated practice, that involves tree cutting the canopy back to a small size, and forcing the tree to re-sprout to survive.
+Topping is perhaps the most harmful tree pruning practice known.
 Deciding which limbs to prune off is only half the battle.
 It is very important that each limb is pruned at the appropriate place, with the appropriate tool, using the right technique, and at the proper time of year.
 An ISA Certified Arborist has been trained in pruning trees the right way, and All About Trees has Certified Arborists on the crews, actually doing the work.

 - Tree Removal – Sometimes a tree can be removed by “felling” it from the ground, dropping it into an open area on the property.
 This is pretty rare in the urban environment, with all the structures, wires, trees, and other obstacles that are present on a city lot.
 When there is not opportunity for felling a tree, the tree must be taken down in pieces.
 All About Trees trains all crew members in using the most up-to-date methods and equipment for rigging down trees in pieces.
 Tree rigging is a very specialized skill, and can be an opportunity for disastrous results if adequate knowledge and training has not been given.
 Often we must remove trees with no room to rig down sections of the tree, so we must use a crane to lift the tree, piece by piece, and set it into an open area to be processed and cleaned up.